winitzki/talks/scala-sbt/begin-sbt.md

     ))
 ```

-- All settings are evaluated when tasks are run on a project
+- All settings are evaluated when tasks are run on a project, not at definition site

 - Semantics of `:=` is similar to assignment: